3Hren/blackhole/doc/sink-socket.md

 This sink transport log messages through the network to specified address by TCP or UDP protocol.

-When sink works in TCP mode connection can be broken on some reasons.
-In this case sink will try to restart connection once and rise an exeption in case of unsuccess.
-The next connection attempt will be with the next log message.
+In TCP mode connection can be broken on some reasons.
+Sink attempts to restart connection once and rise an exeption in case of unsuccess.
+Blackhole catches this exeption and print message to the `stdout`.
+The successive connection attempt will be performed with the next log message sending.

-It is not thread-safe.
+Sink is not thread-safe.

-You need additional header
+To use sink you need to include additional header

 ```
 #include <blackhole/sink/socket.hpp>